wtg/elections/README.md

 6. Make a copy of `db.example.js` and name it `db.js`.
 Provide details about the database connection (host, port, username, password), as shown in the example.

+7. Make a copy of `token.example.js` and name it `token.js`.
+Replace `<token>` with your Club Management System API Token.
+To obtain a key, access [CMS](cms.union.rpi.edu) or contact the Union Systems Administrators.

-7. Run the server: `npm start`.
+8. Run the server: `npm start`.
 This command will also create the database for the site if it doesn't currently exist.

-8. Naviagte to `localhost:3000` in your browser, and pat yourself on the back, your instance is deployed.
+9. Naviagte to `localhost:3000` in your browser, and pat yourself on the back, your instance is deployed.

 ## Credits